Existence Criterion of Solutions to the Inverse Problem of Photocount Statistics Obtained by the Inverse Bernoulli Transform: Inverse Bernoulli transform method

 Calculating the inverse matrix and passing back to analytical form, it is possible to show~\cite{lee1993external} that the solution to the inverse problem of photocount statistics can be represented as

-As seen from the formula~\eqref{eq:invb}, the inverse matrix is triangular, like the original matrix $\hat{T}$.
-If the distribution $Q_{m}$ is finite-dimensional and no restrictions are imposed on it, then no problems with the stability of solutions to the inverse problem arise for any $\eta$~\cite{kiss1995compensation}.
-However, in our consideration, the vectors $\mathbf{P}$ and $\mathbf{Q}$ are the probability distributions, hence $P_{n}\geq0$ for all $n$ and $Q_{m}\geq0$ for all $m$.
+As seen from the formula~(\ref{eq:invb}), the inverse matrix is triangular, like the original matrix $\hat{T}$.
+If the distribution $Q_{m}$ is finite and no restrictions are imposed on it, then no problems with the solutions to the inverse problem arise for any $\eta$~\cite{kiss1995compensation}.

+Before turning to the presentation of the main results related to the analysis of the inverse Bernoulli transform as applied to infinite distributions of photons and electrons, let us dwell on some important properties of this transform, which usually remain outside the scope of the standard consideration.
+Firstly note that vectors $\mathbf{P}$ and $\mathbf{Q}$ are the probability distributions, hence $P_{n}\geq0$ for all $n$ and $Q_{m}\geq0$ for all $m$.
 Moreover, the normalization conditions must be met, i.e. $\sum_{n=0}^{N}P_{n}=1$ and $\sum_{m=0}^{N}Q_{m}=1$.
-The listed restrictions imposed on $P_{n}$ and $Q_{m}$ lead to the important feature of the solution~\eqref{eq:invb}, namely that the transformation $\hat{T}$ turns out to be contracting.
+The listed restrictions imposed on $P_{n}$ and $Q_{m}$ lead to the important feature of the solution~(\ref{eq:invb}), namely that the transformation $\hat{T}$ turns out to be contracting.
 If to interpret $P_{n}$ and $Q_{m}$ as projections of unit vectors to coordinate axes in $N$-dimensional space, it is convenient to illustrate a contraction action of $\hat{T}$ by depicting the ranges of possible values for $P_{n}$ and $Q_{m}$ in such space.
 To illustrate this, refer to Fig.~\ref{fig:1}, which shows the ranges of valid values of $P_{m}$ and $Q_{m}$ for 3-dimensional distributions.
 In Fig.~\ref{fig:1} the distributions $P_{n}$ and $Q_{m}$ are interpreted as projections of unit vectors on the coordinate axes in 3-dimensional space.